volumio/docs/docs/06_Plugins_User_Manuals/01_rotaryencoder2/05_Hardware.md

 **ATTENTION: Careful what pin numbering you use!**

-As you can see from the table, my GPIOs with BCM2...8 are '1' as expected, but BCM12 and BCM16 are also high, while they should be low.
+As you can see from the table, my GPIOs with BCM2...8 are '1' as expected, but BCM12 and BCM16 are also high, while they should be low according to online sources.
 So it is hard to rely on this info.
 Making a safe design even more important.

-If you connect a DAC-HAT like e.g. HifiBerry to the Pin-Header, it will reserve some pins for various functions.
+If you connect a DAC like e.g. HifiBerry to the Pin-Header, it will reserve some pins for various functions.
 Those pins cannot be used for any other purpose.
 Check in the documentation of the HAT or try to figure out by running `gpio readall` with the HAT connected and the driver loaded.

 ## How to wire a rotary encoder
 Since many people report problems with wiring their rotary encoder, I'll show an example for clean wiring to your Raspberry Pi.
 This is not the minimal solution and you can do it with less components, but if you play with your Raspberry, it will add some safety to your schematic.